Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/War/Spirit-Binding Battle Pattern.md

 ## Special activation rules

 The Sidereal may use this Charm when an allied battle group loses a dot of Size or fails a rout check.
+## Reset
-Reset: Once per story.
+Once per story.